gkioxari/aims2020_visualrecognition/LAB1.md

 * [Colab][colab]: Throughout this lab we will use colab notebooks to run detectron2 models.
 This is essential as the models will run much faster on the colab GPU compared to your personal laptops (which only have CPU).

 ## Instructions
-Please upload your short report in the form of `firstname_lastname.pdf` to this [dropbox link][dropbox] by Sunday midnight.
+Please upload your short report in the form of `firstname_lastname.pdf` to this [dropbox link][dropbox] by Sunday, May 3, EOD.

 ## Part A: Install Detectron2